 UCLA commit Jalen Starks was unstoppable for the Blue en route to his honor as Offensive MVP.
 His 5-yard touchdown run and 35-yard touchdown catch from John Larsen made it a game and cut the deficit, 21-14, at the fourth quarter’s start.

 A comeback was not meant to be though.
 Notre Dame commit Troy Pride made sure of that for the Grey.
 His second interception was a 60-yard return for a score in the fourth quarter sealed the victory and earned him the award as Defensive MVP.

-One strength for the Grey was its offensive line with Notre Dame commit Parker Boudreaux, Colorado commit Hunter Vaughn, Duke commit Jaylen Miller, ACC targets John Mays and Matt Ahearn and Ohio Valley Conference target Dalton Turnbow.
+A strength for the Grey was its offensive line, Notre Dame commit Parker Boudreaux, Colorado commit Hunter Vaughn, Duke commit Jaylen Miller, ACC targets John Mays and Matt Ahearn, also Ohio Valley Conference target Dalton Turnbow.

-With ACC target Augie DeBiase sidelined with an injury for the Grey, Mueller and Big 12 Conference Stone Johnson took advantage of extra reps.
-With that, the stock of both figures to soon increase in the eyes of some college coaches and scouts.
+With ACC target Augie DeBiase sidelined with an injury for the Grey, Mueller and Big 12 Conference target Stone Johnson took advantage of extra reps.
+With that, the stock of both figures to increase in the eyes of college coaches and scouts.

 In terms of options on the offensive side of the ball for the Grey, it likely helped having Vanderbilt commit Jamauri Wakefield, Ohio Valley Conference target Dontell Green, Southland Conference target and Conference USA target Austin Duncan, also specialist Georgia Tech commit Pressley Harvin.

 The defense for the Grey was handful to deal with, starting with ACC target Zuriel Davis.
 One-time Minnesota commits and twin brothers Elijah and Elisha Daniels, along with Pride of course, did not allow many completed passes in their vicinity.